leethacker/The-Other-Programming-Language/README.md

     putc vget "hi" 0 #will print h

-You can initialize vectors with vec which is useful for functions that take in a vector to fill.
+Other has very simple functions for reading files.

-    puts readfile vec "helloworld.ot"
+    puts readfile "helloworld.ot"

 Public Other functions start with > in their declaration.